olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 The reports also propose to be able to tell you your win rate and help to generate a figure which tells you the ROI of your testing program.
 While this does have a bit of nuance (you can set a positive result for a negative score, for instance), I can see this working in simplistic cases.

+To be fair, we didn't last long enough to get any real benefit from reporting.

 ### Built in scoring

 Program Management has a built in scoring tool which uses the PIE methodology.